culture

 In Spain, nobody cares about your job.

-Avoid: Religion (unless asked), the Civil War (complex topic), comparing Spain to Latin America
+Best to avoid religion (unless asked), the Civil War (complex topic), and comparing Spain to Latin America.

 The Paseo: Evening Strolls